-The Blue Ridge Wind Farm is a 100 megawatt wind farm under development in Piatt, McLean and Champaign counties in Illinois.
+The Blue Ridge Wind Farm is a 200 megawatt wind farm under development in Piatt, McLean and Champaign counties in Illinois.
 The project is a development of Blue Ridge Wind, LLC, a fully-owned subsidiary of Geronimo Energy.
 The Blue Ridge Wind Farm’s footprint spans Bell Flower, Blue Ridge, Mahomet and Mansfield Townships, and represents a total investment of approximately $240 million once fully developed.
-The project boasts strong wind resource, enthusiastic landowners, a welcoming community and available
+The project boasts strong wind resource, enthusiastic landowners, a welcoming community and available transmission opportunities.

 |Operational Capacity:||100 MW|